axch/rules/README.md

 Rules
 =====

-A rule is a pairing of a pattern and an expression (the _body_) to evaluate if the pattern matches.
-The useful thing about rules is that the expression has access to the bindings of the variables matched by the pattern.
+A rule is a pairing of a pattern and an expression to evaluate if the pattern matches (the _body_).
+The useful thing about rules is that the body expression has access to the bindings of the variables matched by the pattern.

 - `(rule <pattern> <expression>)`: Rule macro